Automatic speech recognition

 This guide will show you how to:

-Finetune Wav2Vec2 on the MInDS-14 dataset to transcribe audio to text.
+Finetune on the dataset to transcribe audio to text.

 Use your finetuned model for inference.